 It is recognized that this Code or the Lowell Comprehensive Plan may require amendments to adjust to changing circumstances.
-An amendment may require either, a Legislative Decision (Type IV) as defined in Section 9.206(d), Section 9.303 (b) or a Quasi-judicial (Type III) Decision as defined in Section 9.206(c) Section 9.303 (e) depending upon whether the amendment applies to the Code in general or to a specific property.
+An amendment may require either, a Legislative Decision as defined in Section 9.303 (b) or a Quasi-judicial Decision as defined in Section 9.303 (c) depending upon whether the amendment applies to the Code in general or to a specific property.